sayes2x/react-heartbeat/README.md

 There are several ways you can manage starting and stopping React Heartbeat from calling the function you pass to it.
 Here is one way:

-In the state of your componant add a 'paused' property as a boolean.
+In the state of your component add a 'paused' property as a boolean.

 ```javascript
 this.state = {